-Transaction Monitoring is software that helps financial institutions monitor customer transactions instantly.
-Transaction Monitoring is the most effective way to help the financial institution to combat financial crimes such as combating money laundering.
-Transaction Monitoring software helps companies to comply with AML (Anti-Money Laundering) / CFT (Counter Financing of Terrorism) regulations.
-Transaction Monitoring software supports your Anti-money laundering compliance program.
+Transaction Monitoring helps financial institutions instantly monitor customer transactions and is the most effective way for financial institutions to combat financial crime.
+AML Transaction Monitoring helps companies comply with AML (Anti-Money Laundering) / CFT (Counter Financing of Terrorism) regulations and supports compliance programs.

-Millions of financial transactions take place in a day in the world.
-Financial Institutions can control billions of transactions instantly by automating the transaction monitoring process.
-The Transaction Monitoring process is a legal requirement for businesses under AML obligations.
-Companies establish rules system for transaction monitoring systems according to AML (Anti-Money Laundering), CFT (Counter Financing Of Terrorism), and KYC (Know Your Customer) requirements.
+Millions of financial transactions take place around the world a day.
+Financial Institutions can control billions of transactions instantly by automating the transaction monitoring process flow.
+The AML Transaction Monitoring process is a legal requirement for businesses under AML obligations.
+Companies create a rule system based on their needs.
 If a situation triggers these rules during customer transactions, the transaction monitoring software generates an alarm.
-When the software generates an alarm, the process is automatically stopped, and the process is examined in detail by the Compliance or Risk Department of firms.
-If they detect crime in the customer transaction, it reports that suspicious transactions to AML, CFT, and KYC regulators.
+When the software generates an alarm, the process is automatically stopped and examined in detail by the Compliance or Risk Department.
+If they detect crime in the customer transaction, it reports transactions to AML, CFT, and KYC regulators.
 This report is called a Suspicious Activity Report (SAR).

-Transaction Monitoring also has an important place for the Suspicious Activity Report (SAR).
-Transaction Monitoring is automatically intervened when creating an alarm for suspicious situations, and the transaction is examined in detail by the Firm's Compliance or Risk Department.
+Anti-Money Laundering Transaction Monitoring software also has an important place for the Suspicious Activity Report (SAR).
+The transaction Monitoring unit is automatically intervened when creating an alarm for suspicious situations, and the transaction is examined in detail by the Firm's Compliance or Risk Department.
 At this point, if SAR comes into play and detects crime in the customer transaction, suspicious transactions are reported to the AML, CFT, and KYC regulators.

-Suspicious Activity Reports (SAR) are part of anti-money laundering laws and regulations that are becoming increasingly stringent.
+Suspicious Activity Reports (SAR) are part of anti-money laundering laws and money laundering regulations becoming increasingly stringent.
 The U.S. Patriot Act has increased SAR requirements to combat global and local terrorism.
 A Suspicious Activity Report (SAR) is made by the financial institution when suspicious activities occur in an account.
 The prepared report is sent to the Financial Crimes Enforcement Network (FinCEN), a part of the U.S. Treasury.
-The global financial institution Financial Action Task Force (FATF), which is related to AML / CFT procedures, like other regulators, emphasized that financial transactions made in its recommendations should be screened.
+The global financial institution Financial Action Task Force (FATF), related to AML / CFT procedures, like other regulators, emphasized that financial transactions made in its recommendations should be screened.

 False positives are an important problem for firms.
-Transaction Monitoring Systems can give false-positive alerts.
-With Sanction Scanner's powered transaction monitoring screen, you can see all operations about related AML&KYC.
+AML Transaction Monitoring Process can give false-positive alerts.
+With Sanction Scanner's powered transaction monitoring screen, you can see all operations related to AML&KYC.
 Meet the banking and e-money partners' requirements, compliance officers, regulators, and auditors with an electronic audit trail of all system and user actions with the date and time stamps and user actions with the date and time stamps.
-Banks can create dynamic rules and scenarios with our advanced features and test these scenarios with the sandbox testing environment.
-With customizable settings, banks streamline control processes and reduce AML false positives.
-You can contact us for information about our AML solutions.
+AML Transaction Monitoring in banks can create dynamic rules and scenarios with advanced features and test them with the sandbox testing environment.
+With customizable settings, banks streamline transaction monitoring process flow and reduce AML false positives.
+You can contact us for detailed information.